Trail Guide: The Full Lemmon Drop In Tucson, Arizona

 Sunset

 Sunset is a short one-mile connector trail with several pretty technical rocky sections to get you warmed up for Incinerator Ridge.
-The end of Sunset will bring you to a hiking trail that connects into Mt.
+The end of Sunset will bring you to a hiking trail that connects to Mt.
 Bigelow Road.

 If you’re not warmed up already, this three-mile climb will do the trick.
 Just before you get to the water tower, you’ll see a trail to the left and that’s the start of Incinerator Ridge.